RyanVNgo/SoftwareDesignSpecification/README.md

 # SoftwareDesignSpecification

-This document serves as an example Software Design Specification for an imaginary Theater chain local to San Diego.
+This document serves as an example of Software Design Specification for an imaginary Theater chain local to San Diego.
+This document contains the Sofware Architecture Diagram and description.
+This document also contains the project timeline and team member responsibilities.